pritchardlabatpsu/cga_app/README.md

 ## Manuscript

 Codes for the generation of all figures in manuscript are in `src/figures.py` and `src/figures.R`.
+Data source Excel file is generated with `src/data_source.py`.